PipedreamHQ/docs/docs/notebook/destinations/snowflake/README.md

 - `SNOWFLAKE_PIPE` — the pipe you created above ("PIPEDREAM_JSON")
 - `SNOWFLAKE_PRIVATE_KEY` — the contents of the private key file you generated in step 1, **removing the `-----BEGIN RSA PRIVATE KEY-----` header and `-----END RSA PRIVATE KEY-----` trailer above and below the key**.

-You can technically name these variables whatever you'd like, as long as you reference the correct names in your pipeline.
-Our [example pipeline](https://pipedream.com/@dylburger/stream-json-to-snowflake-p_D1C3pP) uses the variable names above.
+You can technically name these variables whatever you'd like, as long as you reference the correct names in your workflow.
+Our [example workflow](https://pipedream.com/@dylburger/stream-json-to-snowflake-p_D1C3pP) uses the variable names above.

-### Step 4 — Fork our example pipeline, send test data
+### Step 4 — Fork our example workflow, send test data

-[Fork this pipeline](https://pipedream.com/@dylburger/stream-json-to-snowflake-p_D1C3pP) and press the button to **Generate Test Event**.
+[Fork this workflow](https://pipedream.com/@dylburger/stream-json-to-snowflake-p_D1C3pP) and press the button to **Generate Test Event**.

 This will send some sample data to the Snowflake pipe you defined, which should end up in your target table: